Frequently Asked Questions

 *Answers below are generalizations and are not legally binding.
 Please read your policy thoroughly, and ask your Equine Insurance agent about specific questions you may have.

-What if I need to report a claim after hours?
+I need to report a claim after hours, who do I contact?

 How do I make a claim?

-You may call our office during business hours or you can call the insurance company/carrier directly.
-For non-emergency claims, I suggest you call our office so we can advise you of any time limitations or exclusions that may apply.
-It is no fun to be surprised during a claim.
-There is enough to worry about!
+To make a claim please call our offices during business hours.
+In the event of an emergency you can contact your carrier via the 24-hour phone number on the back of your claim card.
+For non-emergency claims, we highly suggest you call our office so we may advise you of any exclusions or time limitations that may apply.
+Surprises can be fun but not during a claim, there is enough to worry about!

 How am I paid for major medical claims?

-Claims are paid on a reimbursement basis.
-You are responsible for paying the veterinarian and then submitting the invoices to the company for reimbursement.
+Claims are paid out on a reimbursement basis.
+You are responsible for paying the veterinarian directly and then promptly submitting the invoices to us for reimbursement.

-Is there a specific time limit for reporting a claim under my policy?
+Is there a time limit for reporting a claim under my policy?

-Most polices require immediate notification of a claim.
-Usually within 24 hours.
-The best bet in a non-emergency situation, is to call us as soon as possible for a claim or a potential claim.
-If it is bad enough for the vet to come out, you should call our office.
+We request immediate notification of a claim, or within 24 hours at most.
+In a non-emergency situations; it best to call us within that 24-hour window, or even prior to a potential claim.
+If it is dire enough for the vet to come out you should call us immediately.

 Why should I use an agent to purchase insurance?

-What kinds of questions should I be expected to answer when I am applying for an insurance policy?
+What kind of questions should I expect to answer when applying for an insurance policy?

-For Liability: number of horses for each type of exposure (number boarded, number in training, number of school horses, number of students etc) and you will usually need the receipts generated for each exposure.
+Liability Policies: The number of horses for each type of exposure (number boarded, number in training, number of school horses, number of students, etc.) You will usually need the receipts generated for each exposure.

-For Farm: List of dwellings, barns and other structures.
+Farm Policies: A list of dwellings, barns & other structures.
 Type of construction, age of buildings, square footage, type and age of roof.
 List of tractors, tack, tools and other equipment.
-For equipment you will need year, make model and serial numbers (Usually not needed to obtain a quote).
+For equipment you will need year, make, model and serial numbers (Usually not needed to obtain a quote).
+You will also need to provide the liability information as well.
 REMEMBER: If it not listed on the policy, it is not covered!
-You will also need to provide the liability information as well.

-I purchased my horse a couple of years ago and got a great deal.
-Now that I have put some training into him how do I determine my horse’s value today?
+I got a great deal when purchased my horse.
+Now that I have put some training into them how do I determine my horse’s present value?

-What do I need to do to get immediate insurance coverage for my horse?
+How do I get immediate insurance coverage for my horse?

 You will need to fill out an application with a signed statement of health.
-If the horse is valued over $100,000 a veterinary exam will be required (value may vary depending on company).
+If your horse is valued over $100,000 a veterinary exam & certificate of examination will be required.
+Value can vary depending on the carrier.

-Are there any uses/disciplines, which do not qualify for coverage?
+Are there any uses/disciplines, that do not qualify for coverage?

 Usually Loss of Use is only eligible for Hunter/Jumper, Dressage and sometimes Reining.
 It is not available for all disciplines.